 This course presents a thorough and systematic review of French grammar with emphasis on mastery of the language's fundamentals.
 Lectures on French writers, literary readings, and discussions of historical, cultural, and political topics are included.
-Students must pursue college credit from either the CEEB AP Exam in French or through the St. John's University College Advantage Program in order to take this course.
+Students may pursue college credit through the St. John's University College Advantage Program.